 Mvuu Wilderness Lodge: Our full report

-This same walkway leads from Mvuu’s main area back (via a spectacular loo-with-a-view!) to the swimming pool.
-This is situated in a large decked area, with a number of sun loungers around it, and is very refreshing during the heat of the day.
-Mvuu Lodge also has a fire pit area, surrounded by a low “ha-ha"– a stone wall with a deep ditch on the far side: an effective barrier to the many elephants that wander through the camp – but close enough to give an exciting viewing experience.
-This is a popular spot for guests to meet in the evening with a drink and discuss the day’s game viewing.
+This same walkway leads back (via a spectacular loo-with-a-view!) to the refreshing swimming pool, set in a large deck dotted with sunloungers.
+Mvuu Lodge also has a firepit area, surrounded by a low 'ha-ha' – a stone wall with a deep ditch on the far side: an effective barrier to the elephants that wander through the camp, but close enough to give an exciting viewing experience.
+This is a popular spot for guests to meet in the evening with a drink.